-All staff members are required to be knowledgeable and compliant with the information contained in GGC Girl Protection Procedures found on the Girl Guides of Canada website.
+All staff members are required to be knowledgeable and compliant with the information contained in GGC Girl Protection Procedures.
 Training on these topics will be provided to employees at camp.

 Staff Protection

 No staff person shall, or is expected to, put themselves in a position that may lead to accusation of abuse or improper treatment.
 The following guidelines are set out: